Topeka ER & Hospital is open every day of the year, 24 hours a day. We never close, not even for the holidays!

 The following documentation is required for hospital outpatient services to be rendered.
 1. Documentation that supports medical necessity of the outpatient service (e.g. physician's office visit note, or progress note, etc.) 2.
 A signed and dated physician's order for the outpatient service.

-Topeka ER & Hospital accepts commercial insurance plans and honors in-network benefits for medical emergencies.
+Topeka ER & Hospital honors the in-network benefits of commercial insurance plans for medical emergencies.
 At this time, we are unable to accept government-funded insurance plans such as Medicare, Medicaid, or CHIP.

 We accept cash, checks, and all major credit cards, including MasterCard, Visa, American Express, and Discover.